placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Yet this is a very unrefined kind of knowledge, this sensing-if-not-knowing.
 The Socratic framework can still admit of it, as it would not pass muster for proper Socratic knowledge, the kind at stake in the claim that nobody knowingly does wrong.
 Socrates calls it *unrecollected* knowledge: knowledge that we have forgotten that we know.
 We need help remembering, and no doubt a little bit of Socratic interrogation could bring this woman to remember that "no, I would not have pushed a black child out on your part of Flatbush."

 Far from discrediting the Socratic framework, this kind of knowledge is critical to what it hopes to accomplish.
 Remember that Socrates does not *lecture* his interlocutors, but simply *points out* what they already know---the implications of their beliefs and actions---and brings them to acknowledge the truth in their own words.
-This approach is not immune to the politics of self-exoneration, but the hope is that the woman in the theater might be more willing to admit that she was "pulling rank" if the question of "racism" has first been either dispelled or depersonalized.
+This approach is not immune to the politics of self-exoneration, but the hope is that the woman in the theater might be more willing to admit that she was "pulling rank" if the question of "racism" has first been dispelled or depersonalized.

 From this small admission, it's a short step to the real issue: "where does that 'rank' come from? is it justified?"
-White Americans must already sense (if they do not yet *know*) the pervasive fabric of systemic racism, else they would not be so good at playing it to their advantage!
+White Americans must already sense (if they do not yet *know*) the pervasive fabric of systemic racism, else they would not be so good at playing it to their advantage.
 Rather than *change* their worldview, we need only *show* them what their worldview entails.

 Should we worry that, confronted with the reality of systemic racism, white Americans will simply embrace it?
 "You mean the world is set up in a way that I benefit at your expense?
 Sounds good to me!"

-In the *Gorgias*, Socrates argues that this would not be a rational response: we all consider it worse to commit an injustice than to suffer one, so if the woman at the theater can be brought to acknowledge the *systemic injustice* inherent in her actions, we can expect her to reject it, even at great cost to herself.
+In the *Gorgias*, Socrates argues that this would not be a rational response: we all consider it worse to commit an injustice than to suffer one.
+If the woman at the theater can be brought to acknowledge the *systemic injustice* inherent in her actions, we can expect her to reject it, even at great cost to herself.
 The argument here can get quite technical, so I will simply suggest that it bears out in experience: the closest contemporary phenomenon to a shameless embrace of racism---the alt-right movement---still needs to *justify* itself, hence the practice of "red-pilling," casting people of color as the oppressors and white Americans as oppressed.[^1](White supremacy, like all systems of hate, is not coherent by itself.
 It is always parasitic upon other ideologies, appropriating their values---be they family and country or progress and equality---to its own purposes.)

 It is *this* that must be challenged; the rest will follow.
-And critical to challenging it is recognizing it for what it is---ignorance, a set of false beliefs---and doing away with the idea that injustice stems from a deeper intention or malice.
+And critical to challenging it is recognizing it for what it is---ignorance, a set of false beliefs---and doing away with the misleading and unproductive idea that injustice must stem from a deeper intention or malice.

 ### In Favor of the Christian